doGregor/SBD-SCD-pipeline/README.md

-# Project Module Information Science SS2020
+# Project Information Science 2020
  Sentence Boundary Detection and Speaker Change Detection

 ### How to run the pipeline